 The trip started off gray and rainy, nothing new for England, but not the most exciting way to start an adventure.
 We rented a car and headed down to Bristol from Manchester.
 By the time we arrived in Bristol, the rain had ceased and the day could begin!

 What seems to be Bristol’s pride and joy was our first stop, the Clifton Suspension Bridge.
 An amazing feat of construction opened in 1864 and still holding strong (thank god!).
-If you are afraid of heights maybe don’t look down, otherwise enjoy the view.
+If you are afraid of heights maybe don’t look down.

 The next stops were the Bristol Cathedral and Cabot Tower in Brandon Hill.
 The tower was surrounded by these beautiful flowers.
 You can enter it for free and get really beautiful views over Bristol.

-After some sightseeing, we went wandering around the Harbourside and had drinks at the Grain Barge owned by the Bristol Brew House and The Apple (shout out to @nicole_santora on IG for the recommendation) and lunch at a Moroccan restaurant in the St Nicholas Market.
+After some sightseeing, we went wandering around the Harbourside and had drinks at the Grain Barge owned by the Bristol Brew House and The Apple (shout out to @nicole_santora on IG for the recommendation) and lunch at a Moroccan restaurant at St Nicholas Market.

 Ended the night staying at a picturesque inn a few miles outside of the city, The Dundry Inn.
 After reading the menu we knew we had to try the food.
 Dinner was amazing.
 It was one of those meals you feel like you will remember always because everything was just right.
 I had the beef and stilton pie with mash and cabbage.
 The beer was brewed by a couple down the road and only supplied to 6 locations–I was so in the moment I never took note of the name, but it was fantastic.
 I highly recommend them for your next stay.